zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE0552 error message: *Microflow {name of the microflow} does not return an object.*

-You will get CE0552 if the data source of a widget (for example, a data view) is set to **Microflow**, but the microflow does not return any object.
+You get CE0552 if the data source of a widget (for example, a data view) is set to **Microflow**, but the microflow does not return any object.

 To fix CE0552, open the microflow and configure a return value of the end event for it.